rangle/ngCourse2/handout/di/angular2/inject_and_injectable.md

 Statements that look like `@SomeName` are decorators.
 [Decorators][decorators] are a proposed extension to JavaScript.
-In short decorators let programmers modify, and/or tag methods, classes, properties, and parameters.
+In short decorators let programmers modify and/or tag methods, classes, properties and parameters.
 There is a lot to decorators.
 In this section the focus will be on decorators relevant to DI:
-`@Inject`, and `@Injectable`.
+`@Inject` and `@Injectable`.
 For more information on Decorators please see [the EcmaScript 6 and TypeScript Features section](../../features/README.md).

 `@Inject()` is a _manual_ mechanism for letting Angular 2 know that a